The Mauzer is a cross between a purebred Miniature Schnauzer and Maltese.

 Mauzer Health and Conditions

-Like other hybrid dogs, the Mauzer might be prone health problems that usually affect its parent breeds.
+Like other hybrid dogs, the Mauzer might be prone to health problems that usually affect its parent breeds.

 There’s no way to know the health of Mauzers for the long-term, only that hybrid dogs are surprisingly hardy and healthy.